-All photos and video provided by Dr. Karl Larsen.
+All photos by Dr. Karl Larsen.
+Video by Val Collins.

 Karl Larsen has been studying badgers since 1998 but always observed these rare animals out of town.
 So you can imagine his surprise when a female burrowed a den in the embankment across the road from his office window in early May.
 Soon afterward Trudy, as she affectionately became known, had a litter of three youngsters.

 “I could actually see her burrow from my window before the vegetation leafed up,” Larsen recalls.
 A faculty member in Natural Resource Sciences whose office is in the Faculty Annex by the Gathering Place, Larsen was thrilled to have a front row seat to observe the badgers’ comings and goings and general playing around.